 - Once you identify these keywords, incorporate them organically in your resume.

-- Organically incorporating keywords means that you should only list those keywords (skill-sets in your resume) that you have actual expertise in.
+- Organically incorporating keywords means that you should only list those keywords (skill-sets) that you have actual expertise in.

 Seeing these keywords in your resume will make all the difference as it shows that you have the skill-sets that the start-up wants in the ideal candidate.